trustedanalytics/application-broker/README.md

 Additionally you will need mongodb instance.
 Install it by using package-manager your distro provides.
 For Ubuntu/Debian it will be: `sudo apt-get install mongodb`.
 Local Application Broker will connect to it on default port so no additional configuration is needed.

+Application broker is using app dependency discoverer for application stack discovery.
+It needs url of that app in url field of app-dependency-discoverer-ups user provided service, as well as auth_user and auth_pass for basic authentication.
+For local run http://localhost:9998 is taken.

 ### Running locally

 Install project dependencies: